pubnub/objective-c/README.md

 This should only be an issue for you if you are supporting very old iOS versions.
 If you regard this as an issue, please contact us at support@pubnub.com.

-### Removed support for blocking, syncronous calls (all calls are now async)
+### Removed support for blocking, synchronous calls (all calls are now async)

-In the 3.x version of the client, the developer had the option to call a method blocking, or asyncronously.
-In the new version, asyncronously is the only option.
+In the 3.x version of the client, the developer had the option to call a method blocking, or asynchronously.
+In the new version, asynchronously is the only option.
 Be sure that any blocking-dependent code is refactored to take the new 100% async behavior into account.

 ### Removed support for Singleton, Delegate, Observer, Notifications response patterns